jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 Role clarity is necessary but not sufficient for individuals in an organization.
 The lead team ensures that team members clearly understand [the vision and mission of the organization, including any relevant areas of strategic focus](/2021/03/05/the-five-factor-model-of-cultural-alignment/).

-**Software leaders work diligently on the excellence of each core team while patiently awaiting the emergence of the lead team.**
+**Effective leaders work diligently on the excellence of each core team while patiently awaiting the emergence of the lead team.**

 ___